zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Unable to process status**: A document status showing that Zudello couldn't send the document to your accounting system.
 The error message will explain what went wrong.

-**Unsupported status**: A document status showing that Zudello doesn't recognize the type of document and can't process it.
+**Unsupported status**: A document status showing that Zudello doesn't recognise the type of document and can't process it.

 **Until date**: The date when approval delegation ends, returning approval responsibilities to the original user.